 How is UVIX’s price established?

 - The bid and ask prices of UVIX will normally be close to its Indicative Value (IV) price.
 The IV price is the per-share value of the fund’s underlying assets minus fees and operational costs.
 During periods of heavy selling/demand, the bid/ask prices might shift away from the IV price.
 If that happens during regular market hours, market makers and wholesalers called “Authorized Participants” (APs) will likely intervene by buying or selling shares of UVIX.
 If UVIX is trading enough below its IV price, they’ll buy large blocks of UVIX, which will tend to drive the price up.
 If it’s trading high, they’ll sell UVIX shares.
 The APs have an agreement with Volatility Shares, that allows them to do these restorative maneuvers at a profit, with very low risk, so they are highly motivated to keep UVIX’s tracking in good shape.
+For more on these behind-the-scenes arbitrage processes, see Why Arbitrage is Essential For Exchange Traded Products.

 - UVIX’s annual fee is 1.65% and Volatility Shares estimates 1.13% per year in additional costs related to fixed and operational expenses.